MousaZeidBaker/resume/index.md

 ## About me

 I'm motivated to constantly develop my skills, increase my knowledge and to grow professionally.
-I'm confident in my ability to deliver creative solutions where I can apply my technical expertise.
-My primarily skills lie within the field of Cloud Computing, Infrastructure as code (IaC), Software Architecture and plain Software Development.
-I'm also interested in Artificial Intelligence, specifically Machine Learning and Deep Learning.
-Through these experiences I gained great insight and ability to adapt quickly, think critically and solve problems creatively.
+My primarily skills lie within the field of Cloud Computing, Infrastructure as code (IaC), DevOps, Software Architecture and plain Software Development.
+I have a great passion in leading highly skilled engineering teams and I believe in leading by example.
+My ability to communicate and to genuinely listen in order to understand have helped me along the way.
+Through my experiences I've gained great insight and ability to adapt quickly, think critically and solve problems creatively.
+Lastly, I would also like to mention that I have interest in Artificial Intelligence, specifically Machine Learning and Deep Learning.

 ## Currently

-I'm working as the Head of Cloud Infrastructure at [Moodagent](https://moodagent.com/), based in Copenhagen, Denmark.
+I'm working as the Head of Cloud Infrastructure at Moodagent, based in Copenhagen, Denmark.
 My role includes, but is not limited to leading cloud engineers, planning & executing cloud strategies, reviewing architectural design, building robust & scalable infrastructure and automating various processes.

 ## Personal Projects
 __AWS Lambda Typing__